-There are 69 affordable apartments in Cornelius that offer reduced rents to low-income households.
+There are 69 low-income apartments in Cornelius that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of Washington County||Section 8 Housing Choice Voucher (HCV); Public Housing; Family Self-Sufficiency; Veteran Affairs Supportive Housing (VASH); Section 8 Project-Based Voucher (PBV); Mainstream Voucher|

 Cornelius features 0 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 69 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Cornelius.

 On average, Section 8 Housing Choice vouchers pay Cornelius landlords $900 per month towards rent.
 The average voucher holder contributes $400 towards rent in Cornelius.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Cornelius, Oregon for a two-bedroom apartment is between $1,655 and $2,023.